FrankWorldview/blockchain/solidity/React.md

 export default UpdateMessageOnCountChange;
 ```
+In this example:
++ useEffect has count as a dependency.
+This means the effect will run whenever count changes.
++ When the "Increase Count" button is clicked, count is updated, which triggers useEffect to run again, updating the message state.

 # Key Differences Between useState and useEffect
 + Purpose: useState is for managing local state, while useEffect is for handling side effects.